greglook/merkle-db/DESIGN.md

   :end key-bytes}
  ...)

+; Read all the records in the given tablet, returning a sequence of data for ; the given set of fields.
+(read-tablet db tablet-id & [fields]) => (record ...)

-; Rebuild a table from a sequence of new tablets.
+; Rebuild a table from a sequence of new or updated tablets.
+Existing table ; settings and metadata are left unchanged.
-(rebuild-table db table-name tablet-ids) => db'
+(build-table db table-name tablet-ids) => db'

-; Optimize the database table by merging any patch records and rebalancing the ; data tree indexes.
-(optimize-table db table-name) => db'

-; Remove a table from the database.
-(drop-table db table-name) => db'
 ```

 ### Record Operations